 But what many of us don’t consider are strategies for maximizing financial aid for our children when they apply for college.
 It’s better to pay for college out of savings than to take out student loans, but maximizing financial aid eligibility may net your child some needs-based grants, which don’t need to be paid back.

-And if you haven’t saved enough to put your child through college without loans, you’ll have more federal loan options if you can show higher financial need.
+And if you haven’t saved enough to put your child through college without loans, you’ll have more low-cost federal loan options if you can show higher financial need.

 One of the keys to maximizing financial aid eligibility is to put your assets in the right place.
 Sound complicated?
 It is.
 But we’re here to break down the financial needs assessment process and to offer some tips for getting the best possible financial aid outcomes.